step-/find-n-run/usr/share/doc/findnrun/TRANSLATING.md

     test -L /usr/share/local/de/LC_MESSAGES/findnrun.mo && rm /usr/share/local/de/LC_MESSAGES/findnrun.mo

 **Note 2:** If at all possible, please generate a Github pull request for your contribution.
 Otherwise attach the two files to the project forum thread - see [README](README.md) for URL info.

+### Desktop file

+Finally open file `usr/share/applications/findnrun.desktop` and check whether a translated _Comment field_ already exists for your language.
+If not, please make one and send it to me via the mechanisms noted above.

+**example for Spanish**

+    Comment=Find and run apps very quickly
+    Comment[es]=Buscar y ejecutar aplicaciones rápidamente